-The requirement REQ 5 about the delay for data access depends on the way the data is acquired and on the effort dedicated to the post-processing and the data dissemination.
-For instance, the moorings below the ice must be lifted out of the water by an icebreaker to retrieve the data, which is usually done only once a year during the period of minimum pack ice extension.
+The requirement REQ 5, concerning the delay in data access, depends on which type of data is acquired as well as the effort and resources dedicated to post-processing and data dissemination.
+For instance, the moorings below the ice must be lifted out of the water by an icebreaker to retrieve the data, which is usually done only once a year during the period of minimum sea ice extent.
 But most of the time the problem comes from a lack of planning or a lack of means to process the data.
 For example, airborne operations are complex and costly, so we generally try to multiply the number of sensors and measurements.
-But this requires to foresee an adapted and consequent support in return of mission to treat and diffuse these big quantities of data.
+But this requires foreseeing an adapted and consequent support in return of mission to treat and diffuse these big quantities of data.

-The requirements REQ 6 and 7 recall that the FRM shall be precise enough and validated to be pertinent.
-While this may seem obvious, one does not necessarily think upstream of the mission about validation methods (e.g. measuring snow depth to validate Ka/Ku measurements), or about explaining and quantifying downstream the validation of distributed data.
+The requirements REQ 6 and 7 recall that the FRM shall be precise and validated to be reliable.
+While this may seem obvious, one does not necessarily think upstream of the mission about validation methods (e.g. measuring snow depth to validate Ka/Ku measurements) or about explaining and quantifying downstream the validation of distributed data.

 The requirements REQ 8 to 10 underline the importance of the choices of the position and the period of the measurements.
-The choices shall satisfy 3 conditions: optimize the number of over-flights by the considered satellites, optimize the coverage of the different regions and periods, provide long enough time series.
-Given the small number of measurements on the ice pack, these last 2 conditions, space-time coverage and revisit, are clearly contradictory.
+The choices shall satisfy 3 conditions: 1) optimize the number of over-flights by the considered satellites, 2) optimize the coverage of the different regions and periods, and 3) provide long enough time series.
+Given the small number of measurements on the ice pack, these last two conditions, space-time coverage and revisit frequencies, are clearly contradictory.
 It is therefore necessary to ensure that one or the other is satisfied.

-The requirement REQ 11 is related to the fact we have a dramatic lack of snow depth measurements on the ice pack.
+The requirement REQ 11 is related to the fact we have a dramatic lack of snow depth measurements of the ice pack.
 This parameter, of climatic, meteorological, biological and operational interest for navigation, is one of the least known.
-A significant effort is needed to try to systematize its measurement at each occasion.
-For example by combining a snow radar with other measurements as it was done on Ice-T. They should be systematized on airborne measurements and they could be coupled with SIMS or carried by drones.
+A significant effort is needed to try to systematize its measurement on each occasion.
+For example, by combining a snow radar with other measurements as it was done on the Ice-T buoy in the St3TART project.
+They should be systematized and carried along on airborne measurements, and they could be coupled with SIMS or carried by drones.